 - Cost Analysis: The total cost of a product can be decreased by eliminating the unwanted fixed and variable costs, which ultimately increases the profitability and reduces the break-even point.

 - Price Analysis: Keeping control over the price of the products by reducing discounts and other coupons is another means since it accelerates the break-even point.

-- Margin Analysis: Another method is monitoring the profit margin and thus taking essential steps to boost the sales of those products which have a high margin to minimize the break-even point.
+- Margin Analysis: Another method is monitoring the profit margin.
+Thus, taking essential steps to boost the sales of those products which have a high margin to minimize the break-even point.

-- Technology Analysis: Break-even point can also be reduced by implementing the latest technology in the business which increases an organization’s productivity and performance at minimal cost.
+- Technology Analysis: Break-even point can also be reduced by implementing the latest technology in the business, which increases an organization’s productivity and performance at a minimal cost.